Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 Of course, every object has a position and full orientation at any time, so describing it with less information means the object is not fully described.
 This is no problem, as long as the application doesn't need the information.

-# Orientation 6 axis robot, Quaternions
+# Quaternions
-I've described orientation in the rotation matrix in https://docs.duet3d.com/en/User_manual/Machine_configuration/Configuring_Robot_DH_parameters already.

-To avoid limitations of Euler angles, quaternions are used for calculations.
 Quaternions are numbers of one real and three imaginary numbers, developed by Hamilton in 19th century, and can describe spatial rotations.

-Interpolations to calculate segments are implemented by using Slerp with introduction see https://en.wikipedia.org/wiki/Slerp and implementation based on Shoemake https://dl.acm.org/doi/pdf/10.1145/325165.325242
+* the real number describes the rotation angle around an axis
+* the three imaginary numbers describe the axis

 Interpolation is unambigious and the orientation change has constant velocity, which is advantageous for constant extrusion, contrary to Euler angles.
 Slerp is often used in 3D gaming development.

 Online translator to convert between rotation matrix and quaternion I use are https://www.andre-gaschler.com/rotationconverter/ and https://www.energid.com/resources/orientation-calculator (both show real number last for quaternions).